Life after the IB: Alumnus Alessandro Blanchi Maiocchi

 The car sector produces nearly 8 million tons of end-of-life waste in Europe and I’d like to contribute to reuse many of them, creating a circular economy mechanism.
-This will benefit all involved stakeholders; users though cheaper parts, mechanics through simplified logistics and the environment through less waste to landfill.
-I bet my Environmental Systems and Societies professor will be proud of me.
+This will benefit all stakeholders; users though cheaper parts, mechanics through simplified logistics and the environment through less waste to landfill.
+I’ll bet my Environmental Systems and Societies professor will be proud of me.

 What would you say to students considering studying the IB at St Clare’s?

 Go for it!
 It is a choice you won’t regret, that will positively impact your life for years to come.
 I still recall the days at St Clare’s as being the best of my life.
 Truly a turning point for my personal growth.

 I personally doubt I would have grown so much if I had remained in the comfort of my own home and not been exposed to the people and knowledge gravitating around Oxford.